Traditional Plant-Based Cooking

 Ingredients

-• 200 grams pinhead oatmeal otherwise known as steel-cut oatmeal
+• 200 grams pinhead oatmeal [also known as steel-cut oatmeal, or medium oatmeal in Scotland]

-• 1 teaspoon dried mixed herbs or dried thyme.
-Or use fresh herbs.
+• 1 teaspoon dried mixed herbs [or dried thyme or fresh thyme leaves]

 • 2 tablespoons vegan butter